thunderrabbit/robnugen-journal-entries/2022/09/06apply-to-80000-hours.md

 our purpose that is just becomes natural to do so.
 This would effectively be an evolution of our society.

-Do I wanna be a part of that?
+Do I want to be a part of that?
 Definitely!